Tired of settling for mediocre hotel buffets with rubbery eggs and watery coffee?

 📅 Reservations: Yes via Yelp Waitlist (recommended weekends)

-The menu changes seasonally and features creative twists on breakfast classics: pineapple upside-down pancakes, breakfast pot pie, sweet potato pancakes, and multiple variations of eggs Benedict (including vegetarian and gluten-free options).
-They also serve breakfast cocktails, cold brew coffee, and fresh-squeezed juices.
+The menu features seasonal twists on breakfast classics: pineapple upside-down pancakes, pancake flights to sample multiple flavors, and creative eggs Benedict variations (with options for vegetarian/gluten-free).
+They also serve boozy brunch cocktails, cold brew, and fresh-squeezed juices.

 The vibe is modern-casual with bright colors, retro design elements, and upbeat music.
-The staff is genuinely friendly and fast-paced.
-It’s popular with millennials, families with young kids, and tourists who want something beyond standard bacon and eggs.
+The staff is friendly and fast-paced.
+It’s popular with millennials, families with young kids, and those wanting something beyond standard breakfast.

 — Ashley T. (Google Review, 5/5 stars)